 - In World War Z, in Japan, a beautiful young woman slit her wrists in her bath when the dead rose.
-It isn't pretty a few hours later, when the otaku, while fleeing the zombies, stumbles upon her.
+It isn't pretty a few days later when the otaku while fleeing the zombies, stumbles upon her.

 - In Stephen King's It, this is how the adult Stanley Uris kills himself when he learns that the title Eldritch Abomination has returned.